ester-tsai/Ester-Tsai-Shopify-Data-Science-Intern-Challenge.github.io/index.md

 ### (a) How many orders were shipped by Speedy Express in total?
 ANSWER: 54

+Logic:
-Logic: Speedy Express has a ShipperID of 1, so I will calculate the total number of orders from the shipper with a ShipperID of 1.
+1. Find Speedy Express's ShipperID.
+Speedy Express has a ShipperID of 1.
+2. Calculate the total number of orders from the shipper with a ShipperID of 1.

 ```markdown
 SELECT COUNT(*) FROM Orders